diegoflassa/Fuze.CSGOmatches/README.md

 * **MVI (Model-View-Intent)**: This architectural pattern is used to structure the presentation layer, promoting a unidirectional data flow and clear separation of concerns.
 It typically involves managing state, handling user intents, and updating the UI accordingly.
+* **Dependency Injection (Hilt)**: Uses Dagger Hilt for managing dependencies throughout the application, simplifying the setup and providing a standard way to perform DI.
 * **100% Kotlin**: The entire project is written in Kotlin.
 * **Dependency Management**: Uses Gradle Version Catalogs (`libs.versions.toml`) for centralized and easier management of dependency versions.